craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes June 11 22.md

 > A beautifully rank melody wafts through you mind, swimming high and low, before calming to a deep hum.
 And staying there.
 And looming there.
 And waiting there.
 	> for [[Breenabelle]]

 > You awake in the middle of the night.
 Camp is calm, but undefended.
 Pip is agitated, as a deep hum begins to fill the air.
 Pip belches a white flame.
 It stares into your soul.
 You feel judged.
 You feel accepted, like a hug from a guardian.
 The hum does not cease.
+And then you wake up.
 	> for [[Jarren]]

 > An image of a goblin bleeding out and being picked to death by a vulture.
 A moment or so passes and the goblin slowly dies.
 Another moment.
 A low hum permeates the air, and the dead goblin opens its eyes.